-1. Person(s) responsible for emergency planning and information is/are:
+1. Person(s) responsible for emergency planning and information

 Name Title

-Kristin Freeman Senior Human Resources Business Partner
+Will Titera Chief Financial Officer

 Steve Stargardter President/CEO

 2. Reporting emergencies

 Employees are instructed to report fire or other emergency immediately, to the immediate supervisor, then to the responsible person(s) listed above.
 If neither is immediately available or if professional assistance is needed, report to: